simonmittag/vigenerecipher/ReadMe.md

   -o string
         Path to the output text file (required)
   -p string
-        A password for both encryption or decrytion
+        Password to use for encryption/decryption (required)
 ```

 ### Examples